 1. Knowledge Management Basics and the Essential Automation Features For Business Success.

-Effective knowledge management (KM) automation hinges on several key features that ensure organizations can harness and disseminate their collective insights with precision and ease.
-First, let’s review what knowledge management is and then examine what are the essential automation features that support knowledge management.
+The end goal of knowledge management (KM) automation is to disseminate collective insights of the organization with precision and ease.
+Before getting into the details, let’s first review what knowledge management is.
+From there, I’ll then examine what are the essential automation features that support knowledge management.

 “Knowledge management (KM) is the collection of methods relating to creating, sharing, using and managing the knowledge and information of an organization.
 It refers to a multidisciplinary approach to achieve organizational objectives by making the best use of knowledge.”